srisha-raj/demography-projs/README.md

 My background is in **statistical methods and applied research**, and I’m developing skills in libraries such as `pandas`, `statsmodels`, `matplotlib`, and `seaborn`, with a focus on causal inference methods like **Difference-in-Differences (DiD)**.

-This space is exploratory — a place for me to experiment, stay curious, and build toward more structured, publishable work.
-My goal is to **document my process transparently** and learn through doing!
+This space is a playground for me to learn through doing, and build toward more structured, publishable work.

-Eventually, I hope to work at a research institution, such as a university-affiliated lab, a policy think tank, or a data journalism outlet specializing in family policy or demographic research 💙
+I hope to work at a research institution, such as a university-affiliated lab, a policy think tank, or a data journalism outlet specializing in family policy/demographic research 💙

 ---